Contributing. A Git Tutorial.

 Mad Skill Commands 2 Know 2 Pull This Off Direct link to this section

 - Copy the repo from your git hosting site of choice to your local machine.

 git clone [http or ssh address of repo].

 - Use with

 -vto show the remote repos your clone is connected with,

 git remote -v.
-Use with

 add upstreamto add the main project repo so you can keep your project sycnhed,